isovalent/eBPF-Summit-2024-CTF/README.md

 </details>
 </details>

+- An archive taken from a stolen ship has revealed the third security lock is broken due to the authentication being pushed to the wrong port.
+One of the engineers has managed to put something together, but keeps muttering about "Endianness" and return ports. `/response/`

-- A defector has provided most of the code that is needed in order to create a fake `emperium` mainframe, once up this will be able to "acknowledge" the `emperium` system.
+- A defector has provided most of the code that is needed in order to create a fake `emperium` mainframe, once up this will be able to **"acknowledge"** the `emperium` system.
+The specialist that wrote most of this was reassigned after breaking his keyboard about a "verifier"? `/redirect/`

+## Additional

+You can also run the program locally (with root priviliges) if you don't want to use lima, it will attempt to write the source code to a `eBPF` folder so ensure one doesn't exist in the directory you run the `/emperium` program.